lukebrannon/collective.developermanual/source/security/permissions.rst

 ----------------------------------------------------

 The following code checks whether the logged in user has a certain permission for the some object.
+It imports permissions creating using the old Zope 2 method.

 .. code-block:: python